 2. Adopting a least privilege strategy and strictly enforcing access control.

-3. Inspecting and logging all events
+3. Inspecting and logging all events.

-Extended Zero Trust principles
+What are the Extended Zero Trust Principles?

 DevSecOps team must take security a notch further to achieve an enterprise-class Zero Trust environment.

 1. Ensuring all components support APIs for event and data exchange.

 With disparate systems, DevSecOps teams must standardize all communications for extensibility.
 A Zero Trust system should enforce a holistic security policy where nothing will be a silo anymore.
 As stated by the first policy of the core principle, all components of the ecosystem must be able to integrate with one another.